Quick Winners by Use Case

 - Some customers report needing to resubmit claims paperwork

-- Less well-known brand than Petplan or ManyPets
+- Less established brand than Petplan or ManyPets

 5. Napo — Best App-Based Pet Insurance

-Napo is the most modern, digital-first pet insurer in the UK market — fully app-managed, paperless claims, and dental illness covered as standard (most providers exclude it or require add-ons).
-Their lifetime cover goes up to £16,000 per year, claims are typically settled within a week, and they include training resources and behavioural support beyond standard insurance benefits.
-Often significantly cheaper than Petplan for equivalent cover.
+Napo is the most modern, digital-first pet insurer in the UK market — fully app-managed, paperless claims and, critically, dental illness covered as standard where most providers exclude it or charge for add-ons.
+Lifetime cover goes up to £16,000 per year, claims typically settle within a week, and training resources and behavioural support are bundled beyond standard insurance benefits.
+For equivalent cover, Napo is often significantly cheaper than Petplan.

 - Dental illness covered as standard